 We’re Here To Give You First Class Dental Care

 A split tooth is usually the result of an untreated cracked tooth.
 It can be identified by a crack with distinct segments.
 This type of tooth can never be saved intact.
 However, the position and extent of your problem will dictate whether any portion of your tooth can be saved.
 Sometimes, endodontic treatment and restoration by Dr. Funderburk can be used to save a portion of the tooth.

 Vertical Root Fracture

-A vertical root fracture begins at the root and extends towards the chewing surface of your tooth.
+A vertical root fracture begins at the root and extends toward the chewing surface of your tooth.
 Unfortunately, they show minimal symptoms and may go unnoticed.
 Treatment involves endodontic surgery if a portion of the tooth can be saved by removal of the fractured root.
-Otherwise your tooth will have to be extracted.
+Otherwise, your tooth will have to be extracted.